 05 May 2021

-The Good News
+The Good News in Plant-Based Foods

 A long-standing monthly challenge, where previous meat or dairy eaters opt to forgo animal-based food products for the month, had 582,000 people from 209 countries and territories who took part in Veganuary 2021, breaking all previous records.
 What’s perhaps more telling is that of those participants, 40% intended to stick to their vegan diet, and 85% of participants will permanently change their diet either by staying vegan or at least halving their intake of animal products.

-1000heads looked at favourable mentions over time during a brand fame analysis of some of the biggest meat-free food brands in the world (from Beyond Meat to Linda McCartney).
+1000heads looked at favourable mentions overtime during a brand fame analysis of some of the biggest meat-free food brands in the world (from Beyond Meat to Linda McCartney).
 Interestingly, November saw the most significant peak in mentions, suggesting that meat-free foods now mirror mainstream food brands in that Christmas is the most critical driver of demand and conversation.

-The market is taking note.
+The plant based food market is taking note.
 The alternative protein industry raised $3.1 billion in investments in 2020 — three times more than in any single year in the industry’s history.
 Veganism is very much a big business.
-According to Mintel, UK sales of meat-free foods increased by 22% between 2013 and 2018.
+According to Mintel, UK sales of meat-free foods increased by 40% between 2014 and 2019.
 What’s more, one in six food products launched in the UK in 2018 had a vegan or ‘no animal’ ingredients claim, doubling from just 8% in 2015.
 As of 2020, every major supermarket in the UK had its vegan range.

-What’s Driving The Demand?
+What’s Driving The Plant-Based Demand?

 Challengers To The Front

-This magic formula of controversy, playfulness and social media first marketing is winning the battle with consumers.
+This magic formula of controversy, playfulness and social media-first marketing is winning the battle with consumers.
 Challenger brands embrace the slight distrust of their products and send it up to create advocates, all ready to welcome them just how they are.

 One brand doing so successfully is Oatly.
-Instead of normalising the drinking of oat milk, they are denormalising the drinking of cows milk.
+Instead of normalising the drinking of oat milk, they are denormalising the drinking of cow’s milk.
 It’s a bold tactic, relying on their consumer audience having a shared sense of humour and desire not to take themselves too seriously.
 They’re not trying to shame anyone, but they are trying to provoke what can only be described as ‘the ickiness’ of it all.

-Clever copywriting such as “It’s like milk, but made for humans”, coupled with an ‘Oat-Punk’ attitude on their social channels, which frankly reads like they don’t give a crap whether you buy their product or not are bringing consumers to the fold.
+Clever copywriting such as, “It’s like milk, but made for humans,” coupled with an ‘Oat-Punk’ attitude on their social channels, which frankly reads like they don’t give a crap whether you buy their product or not are bringing consumers to the fold.

 Oatly is fierce and fearless in their marketing because they can afford to be.
 They are a challenger brand in a challenger space.
 Not all brands can afford to behave with this much reckless abandon; they have audiences to maintain who come with expectations of what they want from them.
-However, what Oatly and a lot of FMCG marketing in the space have in common is what they call their products…
+However, what Oatly and a lot of FMCG marketing in the space have in common is what they call their products.

 To combat this, brands turned to alternative terms such as “meat-free” to distinguish themselves from dated stereotypes.
-However, with “meat-free” suggesting some form of ‘lack’, it is “plant-based”, which is winning the product marketing word-steaks (pun intended) by positioning vegan food as a lifestyle choice rather than a deliberate omission.
+However, with “meat-free” suggesting some form of ‘lack,’ it is “plant-based,” which is winning the product marketing word-steaks (pun intended) by marketing plant-based food as a lifestyle choice rather than a deliberate omission.

-But language has a different role in plant-powered marketing, and that is the role of the word-play.
+But language has a different role in plant-powered marketing, and that is the role of word-play.
 It’s milk, but it’s legally not allowed to be called milk, so it’s Mylk.
 It’s not meat, but better, so it’s Beyond Meat.
 It’s so close to a beef burger; you could even say it’s impossibly so, so it’s the Impossible Burger.

 Think big, juicy, cheesy, bleeding burgers.
 Think TikToks and Reels dedicated to replicating the famous burgers of New York diners.
-Influencers, imitating a Big Mac with nothing but some plant food.
+Influencers imitating a Big Mac with nothing but some plant food.
 It’s all about getting us as close to the real deal as possible.
-Nothing is missing; you can eat everything you used to, only better, with more health and planet conscious decisions.
+Nothing is missing; you can eat everything you used to, only better, with more health- and planet-conscious decisions.

 What Happens Now?

-Buoyed by the success of challenger brands in the space, commercial brands and Supermarkets have followed suit.
-With Asda trialing a vegan butchers in Watford and Gregg’s expanding their vegan offering, the popularity of vegan and meat-alternative products does not look like it’s slowing down any time soon.
+Buoyed by the success of challenger brands in the space, commercial brands and supermarkets have followed suit.
+With Asda trialing vegan butchers in Watford and Gregg’s expanding their vegan offering, the popularity of vegan and meat-alternative products does not look like it’s slowing down any time soon.
 Giant corporations such as Unilever and Nestle are expanding their plant-based offerings to meet this consumer demand.
 As they do so, they should bear two critical pieces of advice in mind:

 - Find your tribe.
 This space has a passionate, informed community aware of the brand history.
-Therefore, they may ask difficult questions about the source of their food (vegan or otherwise).
+Therefore, brands may ask difficult questions about the source of their food (vegan or otherwise).
 Identifying community members who can transparently and authentically advocate for the benefits of your offering will be essential.
-If you can show value and insert your brand into the broader conversation about Veganism, as an innovator, both internally and in the consumers’ world, you will bring consumers along for the journey.
+If you can show value and insert your brand into the broader conversation about veganism, as an innovator, both internally and in the consumers’ world, you will bring consumers along for the journey.